csumb-archives/news-gatsby/src/markdown-pages/2013-05-22-grant-supports-new-computer-science-fast-track-program.md

 ---
-title: "$1.1 million for computer science fasttrack program"
+title: $1.1 million for computer science fasttrack program
 date: May 22 2013
-slug: 1-1-million-for-computer-science-fasttrack-program
+slug: $1.1-million-for-computer-science-fasttrack-program
 ---

+`html`html

 <span class="date">Posted on May 22, 2013 </span>